 Parallel group and cross-over designs were included.
 Eligible interventions included those that were intended to provide pain relief and could include pharmacological (e.g. sucrose), non-pharmacological (e.g. non-nutritive sucking), combined interventions, or procedural modifications.

-Abstract and title screen, full-text screening, and data extraction, were conducted independently by two reviewers using Covidence9.
+Abstract and title screen, full-text screening, and data extraction were conducted independently by two reviewers using Covidence9.
 All conflicts were resolved by reviewers and, if necessary, consultation with a third reviewer.
 Data was extracted using standardized forms.

 Primary Outcome

 Pain as measured by validated pain assessment tools during the first time point measured during the procedure.
 All tools were converted to a common scale (the premature infant pain profile)10,11.
-Following the approach outlined in Pillai Riddell et al’s12 Cochrane review of nonpharmacologic pain relieving interventions in neonates, we selected one timepoint measured during the procedure (pain reactivity), and the first timepoint after completion of the procedure (pain regulation).
+Following the approach outlined in Pillai Riddell et al.’s12 Cochrane review of nonpharmacologic pain relieving interventions in neonates, we selected one timepoint measured during the procedure (pain reactivity), and the first timepoint after completion of the procedure (pain regulation).

 Secondary outcomes